Known As The Kingdom Of Happiness, Why Is Bhutan Ranked 95th In The World Happiness Report 2019?

 Criteria and methodology used by the GNH survey 2015

 Since the foundation of Bhutan, spirituality and compassion have been integrated with governance.
-Moreover, this integration has occurred at both the personal and the institutional level.
+Moreover, this integration has occurred at both the personal and the institutional levels.
 The GNH Survey and the GNH Index are designed to guide actions to advance happiness all across Bhutan.

 Graphic: Centre for Bhutan Studies and Gross National Happiness